Explicit Logic Channel for Validation and Enhancement of MLLMs on Zero-Shot Tasks: Methodology

 where the indicator function $\mathbb{I}$ returns 1 if the two channels produce consistent predictions and 0 otherwise.
 For different VLC task, a suitable indicator function has to be implemented.
 A higher $CR$ indicates that the MLLM is more reliable and logical for the new task.
 In practice, $CR$ reflects three general situations: \begin{itemize} \item Well-covered knowledge.
 If the knowledge required for the VLC task is well represented in the shared training datasets of the foundation models, both channels tend to produce correct predictions, resulting in high $CR$. \item Partially covered knowledge.
 If only partial knowledge is presented in the shared training data, one of the two channels may fail to perform correctly, leading to lower $CR$. \item Novel or OOD scenarios.
 If both the language expressions and visual content are novel compared to the existing training datasets, e.g., out-of-distribution (OOD) scenarios, both channels may fail, and the $CR$ score becomes low. \end{itemize}

 Therefore, $CR$ can be used as a principled metric for zero-shot model selection when the gt annotations are not available for a new VLC task.
 The discrepancies between the two channels also provide cues to user to perform manual validation and diagnose the situation without the cost of gt annotations.\\ {\bf Enhancement}: The two channels provide complementary strengths, and fusing their outputs can further improve prediction accuracy.
-The logical consistency serves as a guide for aligned fusion, enabling enhancement even without gt labels.
+The logical consistency serves as a guide for aligned fusion.
 In principle, when the ILC and ELC predictions are logically consistent, the prediction is highly likely to be correct.
 Our experiment results strongly support this assumption.
-Let $\mathcal{Q}_c \in \mathcal{Q}$ be the consistency subset of the test set.
-Each $q \in \mathcal{Q}_c$ represents $\mathcal{I}(\hat{D}(q)=\hat{D}_{LR}(q))=1$, indicating that $\hat{D}(q)$ and $\hat{D}_{LR}(q)$ are reliable predictions from the ILC and ELC channels, respectively.
-In general, incorrect predictions have lower probabilities or confidence scores than the correct ones.
+Let $\mathcal{Q}_c \in \mathcal{Q}$ be the consistency subset, where, for each $q \in \mathcal{Q}_c$, $\mathbb{I}(\hat{D}(q)=\hat{D}_{LR}(q))=1$, indicating that $\hat{D}(q)$ and $\hat{D}_{LR}(q)$ are reliable predictions from the ILC and ELC channels, respectively.
 For all samples in the consistent subset $\mathcal{Q}_c$, we compute the mean confidence scores of the reliable predictions for both channels as